Dynamic Human-Robot Role Allocation based on Human Ergonomics Risk Prediction and Robot Actions Adaptation: INTRODUCTION

-\textit{Johannsmeier \& Haddadin, 2016}, for instance, solve the role allocation problem through an A* search on a AND/OR Graph (AOG) exploiting the arc-related costs, modified to account for the agents dissimilarities~\cite{johannsmeier2016hierarchical}.
-The indexes that should be measured to thoroughly capture the task-worker suitability are presented by \textit{Lamon et al.}~\cite{lamon2019capability}.
+Johannsmeier \& Haddadin, for instance, solve the role allocation problem through an A* search on a AND/OR Graph (AOG) exploiting the arc-related costs, modified to account for the agents' dissimilarities~\cite{johannsmeier2016hierarchical}.
+The indexes that should be measured to thoroughly capture the task-worker suitability are presented by Lamon et al.~\cite{lamon2019capability}.
 Such metrics describe the agents' nature, in terms of kinematic and dynamic characteristics, and their skills related to the task properties.
 In particular, agent effort considers both ergonomics and safety constraints.
 The main limitation of these approaches is that the optimization runs offline and, hence, the allocated tasks do not change over time according to the human physical status.
-For instance, some heavy tasks might be feasible for the human workers when they are rested, but, after few repetitions, the performance of the same task might impose a large risk to workers' health.
-Moreover, it is also important to consider that the human worker could not accept the allocated task.
-In this direction, the work presented by \textit{Darvish et al, 2021} pre-computes offline all the possible assembly sequences.
+For instance, some heavy tasks might be feasible for the human workers when they are rested, but, after a few repetitions, the performance of the same task might impose a large risk to workers' health.
+To account for the task variability, the work presented by Darvish et al, 2021 pre-computes offline all the possible assembly sequences.
 Then, online, the human worker can execute the suggested action or delegate it to the cobot.
 In the latter case, the AOG, acting as task planner, automatically switches to a new branch~\cite{darvish2021hierarchical}.
 However, the actions are all allocated beforehand; then the allocation results remain fixed for the whole teamwork.
-Moreover, for complex assemblies, involving thousands of pieces, keeping all the possible assembly sequences might not be feasible, due to limited storage capacity.
+Moreover, for complex assemblies, keeping all the possible assembly sequences might not be feasible, due to limited storage capacity.
 Other methods have been developed to dynamically schedule and allocate tasks to workers by minimizing other indexes, such as the overall execution time \cite{casalino2019optimal, fusaro2021integrated}.
 Nevertheless, these methods cannot account for the variety of different assembly sequences that complex tasks might impose.